narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 This allows it to search for, insert, and remove elements by key in logarithmic time, while traversing all elements in sorted key order.

+In addition, subscripting by key returns a range view representing all key-value elements with that key, rather than a single value.

 `RedBlackTreeMultiMap` is particularly useful when you need to:

 - associate multiple values with a single key
-- efficiently find all elements with the same key
+- work with all elements having the same key as a group
 - dynamically insert and remove elements while maintaining key order
 - efficiently find the first element whose key is greater than or equal to a specified key, or strictly greater than it
 - process elements whose keys fall within a specified range